Project portfolio management process: stages and tools

 Coordinating dozens of projects, people, and priorities can quickly turn into chaos without a plan.
 For PMO leaders, consultants, and portfolio managers, it’s about making sure every project serves a bigger purpose.
 Project portfolio management (PPM) process connects day-to-day execution with strategic goals, helps your team work smarter, and gives you a clearer view of what’s driving value.

-In this guide, we‘ll walk through each stage of the PPM lifecycle and show you how to build a process that‘s easy to manage, scale, and improve as your organization grows.
+In this guide, we’ll walk through each stage of the PPM lifecycle and show you how to build a process that’s easy to manage, scale, and improve as your organization grows.
+The same stages become a portfolio governance framework when you name decision rights, review cadence, and pause-or-stop rules, not only intake and prioritization steps.
+For the wider guide map, see the project portfolio guide.

 Project portfolio management process is about how well your organization handles the big picture of project work.
 It’s making sure the full mix of projects connects back to your business strategy.
 That means having a clear process for choosing what to work on, figuring out how to get it done, and checking in along the way to see if it’s all delivering the value you expected.
 While project management focuses on getting a specific job done, portfolio management zooms out to help you pick the right mix of projects that support overall business direction.